joysmith/Writing-research-paper/resource/chapter/02 structure of research paper.md

 <br>

-### 9. How to start writing paper "Process: The order"
+### 9. How to start writing paper "Process: The order :order"

-1. material and methods
+1. Material and Methods
 2. Introduction part(method that you used, the definition, research gap, literature survey)
 3. Results and discussion
 4. Conclusion